Index theory of uniform pseudodifferential operators: Introduction

-Roe's theorem from \cite{roe_index_1} is the special case where $P = D$ is a graded (i.e., $p = 0$) Dirac operator and $u = [\IC]$ is the class in $K_u^0(M)$ of the trivial, $1$-dimensional vector bundle over $M$.
+Roe's theorem \cite{roe_index_1} is the special case where $P = D$ is a graded (i.e., $p = 0$) Dirac operator and $u = [\IC]$ is the class in $K_u^0(M)$ of the trivial, $1$-dimensional vector bundle over $M$.

+To put the above index theorems into context, let us consider manifolds with cylindrical ends.
+These are the kind of non-compact manifolds which are studied to prove for example the Atiyah--Patodi--Singer index theorem.
+In the setting of this paper, the relevant algebra would be that of bounded functions with bounded derivatives, whereas in papers like \cite{melrose_eta} or \cite{moroianu_nistor} one imposes conditions at infinity like rapid decay of the integral kernels (see the definition of the suspended algebra in \cite[Section~1]{melrose_eta}).

 Note that this global index theorem arising from a \Folner sequence is just a special case of a certain rough index theory, where one pairs classes from the so-called rough cohomology with classes in the $K$-theory of the uniform Roe algebra, and \Folner sequences give naturally classes in this rough cohomology.
 For details see the thesis \cite{mavra} of Mavra.
-It seems that it must be possible to combine the above local index theorem with this rough index theory, since it is possible in the special case of \Folner sequences.
-The author will investigate this in a forthcoming article.
+It seems that it should be possible to combine the above local index theorem with this rough index theory, since it is possible in the special case of \Folner sequences.
+The author investigated this in \cite{engel_rough}.

 Let us say a few words about the proof of the above index theorem for uniform pseudodifferential operators.
 Roe used in \cite{roe_index_1} the heat kernel method to prove his index theorem for amenable manifolds and therefore, since the heat kernel method does only work for Dirac operators, it can not encompass uniform pseudodifferential operators.
 So what we will basically do in this paper is to set up all the necessary theory in order to be able to reduce the index problem from pseudodifferential operators to Dirac operators.